Menu

 Big data has been one of the primary game-changers in every industry and is poised to become one of the most promising automotive trends.
 Predictive analytics uses many techniques from data mining, statistics, modeling, machine learning, and AI to analyze current data to make predictions about the future.

 But predictive analytics will also help costumers, from cheaper insurance for safe drivers to fewer breakdowns.
-In addition, with potential problems fixed early, vehicles will last longer.
+Besides, with potential problems fixed early, vehicles will last longer.

 4.2.
 Key Players Using Predictive Analysis for the Automotive Industry

-Predictive Analysis is appealing for carmakers in order to deal with the realities of cost pressures, competition, and volatility.
+Predictive Analysis is appealing for carmakers to deal with the realities of cost pressures, competition, and volatility.
 But also materials performance, design, or drivers behavior.

-In that sense, giants such as Ford and General Motors are partnering with universities such as Michigan‘s in order to predict subjective responses from human motion.
+In that sense, giants such as Ford and General Motors are partnering with universities such as Michigan‘s to predict subjective responses from human motion.

-IBM‘s presence in the ranking is mainly due to their patent for automating predictive maintenance for automobiles.
+IBM‘s presence in the ranking is mainly due to its patent for automating predictive maintenance for automobiles.

 As for the academic side, universities such as Queensland or Tongji are focused on assessing car-generated noise and urban pollution.